MTRX1702: Mechatronics 1 (2017 - Semester 2)

 Late Submission of Assignments Late submissions will be penalized 20% of the full mark for every day or part thereof that the assignment is late.

-Must Pass Both Components To pass this unit of study it is necessary to obtain a mark of not less than 45% in BOTH the Digital Systems and Software Engineering components.
-If you fail either component the maximum mark you can get for the unit of study is 45%.
+Must Pass Examination To pass this unit of study it is necessary to obtain a mark of not less than 45% in the Final Examination.
+If you do not achieve a mark of at least 45% in the Final Examination the maximum mark you can get for the unit of study is 45%.

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|